Healthdirect Free Australian health advice you can count on.

 • Australian bat lyssavirus (ABLV) is a virus that can spread from bats to humans, causing serious illness.

-• The virus is closely related to the rabies virus and can be fatal if not treated.
+• The virus is closely related to the rabies virus and is fatal (causes death) if you don't get treatment.

-• Any bat in Australia may carry ABLV.
+• Any bat in Australia may carry Australian bat lyssavirus, but infection in humans is rare.

-• If you are bitten or scratched by a bat, you should quickly clean the wound and get medical attention.
+• If a bat bites or scratches you, quickly clean the wound and get medical attention right away.

-• The best way to prevent ABLV infection is to avoid touching bats.
+• The best way to prevent Australian bat lyssavirus infection is to avoid touching bats.

-Australian bat lyssavirus (ABLV) is a virus that can spread from bats to humans, causing serious illness.
-ABLV is closely related to the rabies virus, which is another type of lyssavirus.
+Australian bat lyssavirus is a virus that can spread from bats to humans, causing serious illness.
+Australian bat lyssavirus is closely related to the rabies virus, which is another type of lyssavirus.

-ABLV infection is very rare.
-Only 3 cases of ABLV infections in humans have been recorded in Australia.
+Australian bat lyssavirus infection is rare.
+Very few cases of Australian bat lyssavirus infection in humans have been recorded in Australia.
 These have all been in Queensland.
-However, ABLV infection is fatal (causes death) if it is not treated.
+Australian bat lyssavirus infection is fatal (causes death) if it is not treated before symptoms develop.

-At first, symptoms of ABLV infection are like those of the flu.
+At first, symptoms of Australian bat lyssavirus infection are like those of the flu.
 They include:

-The illness then rapidly progresses to paralysis, delirium (a sudden change in your thinking and behaviour), seizures and death within 1 to 2 weeks.
+The illness then quickly progresses to paralysis, delirium (a sudden change in your thinking and behaviour), seizures and death within 1 to 2 weeks.

 Symptoms may start at any time from a few days to several years after contact with the virus.